 Best Ways for Seniors to Keep Their Minds Active

-Seniors can stay healthy as they age by engaging in mental and physical exercises.
-There are various ways to keep seniors’ mental health in tip-top shape, whether it be through new skills, games, or physical movements.
+Seniors can stay healthy by engaging in mental and physical exercises.
+There are various ways to keep seniors’ mental health in tip-top shape, whether through new skills, games, or physical movements.

 Learn a New Skill